andreus-sebes/showtime-plugin-webmedia/README.markdown

 ### PROBLEM 1

-In PS3, i want to change the localization of the xml file but showtime doesn't let me enter text
+In PS3, i want to change the localization of the xml file but showtime doesn't let me enter text.
 The problem is that Showtime doesn't have a virtual keyboard.
 This is a Showtime problem.
 There is several issues registed: https://www.lonelycoder.com/redmine/issues/2; https://www.lonelycoder.com/redmine/issues/680; https://www.lonelycoder.com/redmine/issues/687
 Workaround: You have 2 options:
 1. Connect a USB keyboard to your PS3, then, in showtime, go to webMedia plugin settings and manualy add your HTTP/SMB URL
 2. Use a FTP filemanger and manualy change the configuration file of the plugin.
 This file is in:
     Showtime: `/dev_hdd0/game/HTSS00003/USRDIR/settings/settings/plugins/webmedia`
-   Showtime (Multiman version): `/dev_hdd0/game/BLES80608/USRDIR/st_settings/settings/plugins/webmedia` Just add/change the line: `"xmllocalization1": "xxxxxxxxxxx",`
+    Showtime (Multiman version): `/dev_hdd0/game/BLES80608/USRDIR/st_settings/settings/plugins/webmedia`
+    Just add/change the line: `"xmllocalization1": "xxxxxxxxxxx",`

 ### PROBLEM 2